Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

     You could remove `alfinst` from the previous example and instead add an instance of `ldap-ad`.
 This would hand over all authentication responsibility to Active Directory and would mean that the built-in accounts, such as admin and guest, could not be used.

     In this scenario, it would be important to configure at least one user who exists in Active Directory as an administrator and enable the guest account in Active Directory, if guest access were required.
+Furthermore, because ldap-ad cannot support CIFS authentication (as it requires an MD5 password hash exchange), it would rule out use of the CIFS server for all users and the CIFS server would be disabled.

 * Add to the authentication chain

     You could instead supplement the existing capabilities of `alfinst` by inserting an `ldap-ad` instance before or after `alfinst` in the chain.
 This means that you could use the built-in accounts alongside those accounts in the directory server.
+Furthermore, the built-in accounts could access Alfresco Content Services through the CIFS server, since alfrescoNtlm is able to drive CIFS authentication.

     In this scenario, where you chose to position your ldap-ad instance in the chain determines how overlaps or collisions between user accounts are resolved.
 If an admin account existed in both Content Services and Active Directory, then admin would be Content Services if `alfinst` came first, or Active Directory if the ldap-ad instance came first.